ensdomains/ens/docs/userguide.rst

     > ens.setResolver(namehash('somename.eth'), resolverAddress, {from: eth.accounts[0]});

-A resolver is any contract that implements the resolver interface implemented in EIP137_.
+A resolver is any contract that implements the resolver interface specified in EIP137_.
 You can deploy your own resolver, or you can use a publicly available one; on the mainnet, a simple resolver that supports 'address' records and is usable by anyone is available; ensutils.js exposes it as `publicResolver`.
 To use it, first set it as the resolver for your name:

 ::